donutlabs/WordPress-Auto-Install-XAMPP/README.md

 ### Usage

 1. **Install Dependencies:**
-    - Ensure you have XAMPP installed.
+    - Ensure you have XAMPP installed or other env. dependecies if you aren't using Xampp like in the example.
     - Make sure PowerShell is available on your system.

 2. **Modify the Script for XAMPP:**